 • Jaakko Kemppainen, deputy Taneli Vettenranta

-• Rafaella Kanelli, we are looking for deputy member
+• Rafaella Kanelli, deputy Maiju Kahlman

 • Pauliina Vainionpää, deputy Jasmin Koivuviita